How To Do Bent-Over Barbell Rows and Get Shredded

 To ensure you're performing this exercise in a safe and effective manner, here are some tips to keep in mind when rowing:

-Here are three of the best bent-over row variations that beginners can try:
+Here are three of the best barbell bent over row alternatives that beginners can try:

 This exercise works the same muscles as the barbell row does, but it requires only your bodyweight.
 And it's much easier since you don't load your back in a hinged position!
 This could be either done on a barbell or a suspension trainer like a TRX kit.